atincuzun/nn-dataset/README.md

 where:

--c specifies the training configuration,
+-c specifies the training pipeline,

--f selects the preprocessing pipeline,
+-f selects the preprocessing algorithm,

 -p sets the hyperparameters explicitly (e.g., learning rate, momentum, batch size) using a JSON string.